-Click Add new filter button.
+Click the Add new filter button.

-There you can see the field where you can put need URL.
+There you can see the field where you can put needed URL.
 You need to enter the exact URL address you want to match without the hostname part.
 And in our use case we need to add a wildcard * to restrict all posts that belong to this category, like you can see on the screenshot below.

 The Access Restriction settings for URLs are the same as in the previous cases and they override global settings.
 So let's just set here the amount of days in the Access denied X days from registration.

-You can add as many URLs for restricting as you need using Add new filter button, and don't forget to click the Save filters button to save them.
+You can add as many URLs for restricting as you need using the Add new filter button, and don't forget to click the Save filters button to save them.
 You can also remove not needed filters using the button Delete.